revoltchat/legal/Privacy Policy.md

 ### Where is my information stored?

 Since this is an open-source project, we have team members across Europe and North America.
-Your information is stored on our first-party servers in the United Kingdom.
+Your information is stored on our first-party servers in Germany.

 If you wish to request deletion of any information stored on our servers, including any requests under GDPR or DMCA, please contact us at [urgent@revolt.chat](mailto:urgent@revolt.chat).